-We are excited by the addition of mortgages to the overall portfolio but anticipate mortgages will remain a minority portion of our total assets.
+We anticipate mortgages will remain a minority portion of our total assets.
 Our board has outlined a strategy and imposed a limit that allows mortgages to comprise only a maximum of 35% of the total assets.
-Generally, we intend for investments in farmland real estate to continue to comprise at least 60% of our portfolio.
+Generally, we intend for investments in farmland real estate to continue to comprise at least 70% of our portfolio.